PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 Gridded aircraft emissions are also supplied in a separate file with 25 vertical layers (using the CMIP5 historical emissions Lamarque et al. 2010, as drawn from Lee et al., as a template).
 Note that aircraft emissions are zero in early years, but files are provided for all years consistency.

-The gridded emissions incorporate a monthly seasonal cycle by sector drawing largely from the ECLIPSE project, Carbon Tracker, and EDGAR.
+The gridded emissions incorporate a monthly seasonal cycle by sector drawing largely from the [ECLIPSE project](https://iiasa.ac.at/models-tools-data/global-emission-fields-of-air-pollutants-and-ghgs), [Carbon Tracker](https://carbontracker.org/), and [EDGAR](https://edgar.jrc.ec.europa.eu/).

-VOC speciation is provided at the 23 species resolution used in HTAP and RETRO.
+VOC speciation is provided at the 23 species resolution from [EDGAR](https://edgar.jrc.ec.europa.eu/).

 ### Variables provided